matzimowski/adding-squares/README.md

 Project : click the button to see the squares appear.

-A simply project to exercise my skills.
+A simple project to exercise my skills.